Accelerating Access to DEEP Funding

 In Goal 11, DEEP is speeding up key grant and contracting processes that it controls.
 DEEP administers roughly 35 individual grant programs from 14 different federal agencies totaling $370 million and counting.
 These funds support agency operations and pass-through contracts to nonprofits, municipalities, and other grantees.
 Background on this goal is presented in DEEP’s 20BY26, Setting the Target: CT DEEP 2026 Goals (February 2024).

-DEEP will deploy OPM’s selected GMS solution in 2026 and tap into the BETP Broadband program’s current experience with Euna Grants/AmpliFund.
+DEEP will deploy the new GMS solution in mid-2026 and tap into the BETP Broadband program’s ongoing experience with Euna Grants / AmpliFund.

-The Grants 101 page will feature required materials for the contracting phase for select programs.
+The Grants 101 page will feature required documents in the contracting process for each grants program.

 GOAL 11 PROGRESS FROM PREVIOUS QUARTERS